 What’s the difference?

 When you first hear about these two types of pieces, they may sound the same.
 A shelf is basically a wall organizer and vice versa, right?
 Well, they are actually quite different and have unique features that define them as their own.

 Everyone knows what a shelf is.
 It is a piece of furniture, usually wooden and sometimes metal or plastic, that has multiple shelves for storage.
 When it comes to entryway shelves, however, they are a bit different than your normal, massive shelf that you may be thinking of.
 An entryway shelf is one shelf, attached to the wall.
 These shelves typically have one flat shelving piece on top with small, individual shelving units in a row just below.
 Near the bottom of the shelf is a set of hooks for added coat storage.
 This type of organization unit is almost always made out of wood that is either naturally finished or painted to match your style and design.

 A wall organizer has the same goal as a shelf, to make your entryway less cluttered, but it looks slightly different.
 A wall organizer comes in many designs but the concept of one is typically the same.
 It is a flat piece of material that hangs on your wall like a picture frame but features baskets, pockets, hooks, white boards, and more.
 The specific features on any given wall organizer is unique so you will have to choose one that best suits your storage needs.
-Most wall organizers typically have wooden board bases with varying metal pockets and hooks.
+Most wall organizers typically have wooden board bases with varying metal pockets and hooks, like The Spruce notes.
 Others are made entirely out of sturdy fabric with built-in pockets for ample storage.

 Entryway shelf: The pros and cons

+The New York Times says a shelf “holds plenty but it’s not so large that it accumulates lots of clutter.”
 A shelf is a great option to make your entryway feel more organized and put together.
 It is designed to declutter and celebrate your space.

 Pros of an entryway shelf: